Belief: Confidence in the truth of an idea or concept that is not immediately susceptible to rigorous proof.

 For a parent to willingly engage in this repression via shaming and castigation is perhaps the most harmful act they can engage in.

-Most, but not all believers, are treat their religious belief systems as factual and unassailable.
+Most, but not all believers, treat their religious belief systems as factual and unassailable.
 However, as we have seen, by their very definitions beliefs and facts lie worlds apart on the spectrum of proof.

 Religious belief systems set believers up for failure